 To obtain a license, you then must pass three tests that include a Vehicle Inspection Test, the Basic Controls Test and the Road Test.

-Fleet DOT Compliance
+Fleet DOT Compliance Solutions

 Once you are registered and licensed with the government, staying DOT compliant with your fleet revolves in large part around maintaining the proper paperwork on activities.
 For example, companies must prepare and file paperwork for pre-trip and post-trip inspections of vehicles.
 They must also maintain the latest records for vehicle maintenance and repairs.